What Does ‘Bonded’ Mean? – An Explanation from the Experts at Surety by NFP

 To see how bonding can sometimes be a great help to people, consider the example where a contractor new to an area is hired by a homeowner to provide all the electrical work in a new home under construction.
 Once the work is done, an inspection reveals that substandard wiring was used, not all rooms were wired according to the wiring diagram, and some of the work appeared to be dangerously inadequate.

-NFP Surety only bonds with highly respected insurance carriers.
+Surety by NFP only bonds with highly respected insurance carriers.
 Contractors Bonding and Insurance Company, The Hartford, Tokio Marine Surety Group, Liberty Mutual, and AM Trust Group, just to name a few.

 Industries Which Require a Bond